-- All goods are subject to the same trade agreement (USMCA)
+- All goods are subject to the same trade agreement (USMCA).

-- The freight will have to clear customs and border patrol
+- The freight will have to clear customs and border patrol.

-- Shipments require careful coordination between shippers, freight providers and customs brokers
+- Shipments require careful coordination between shippers, freight providers and customs brokers.

-But it isn't exactly the same.
+But these two crossings aren't exactly the same.

 5 Differences Between Canada & Mexico Cross-Border Shipping